 Twenty years ago, a sheep was cloned.
 Since then, cloning has become a big business.
 How far can cloning go?

-Dolly the sheep was born on July 5, 1996.
-And history was made.
+When Dolly the sheep was born, on July 5, 1996, history was made.
 Dolly was the first successfully cloned mammal.
-Scientists used DNA from a sheep to create an identical copy of it.
-DNA is the chemical that carries the structure of a living thing.
+Scientists took a single cell from an adult sheep and used its DNA to create a duplicate.
+DNA is the chemical that makes up genes and carries the structure of a living thing.

-After Dolly, many people thought that human cloning would soon follow.
-But the technology for it still does not exist.
-Many countries, including Britain, France, and Germany, do not allow human cloning.
-The U.S. has no federal laws against it.
+Once Dolly’s existence was announced, many people predicted that human cloning would not be far behind.
+But we’re not there yet.
+The technology does not exist to clone humans.
+Many countries, including Britain, France, and Germany, forbid the process.
+The United States has no federal laws against creating a cloned human.
 But any attempt to do so would need approval from the U.S. Food & Drug Administration.

 Cloning other species, however, has become a business.
-Scientists believe the knowledge gained from research will lead to even more advances.
+Scientists believe the knowledge gained from research will lead to further advances.

 A Dog’s Life

 The loss of a beloved dog can be heartbreaking.
 Through cloning, the animal can live again—sort of.
 “Genetically speaking, a pet owner cannot find another dog that is more like the original than a clone,” Jae Woong Wang says.
-He is a researcher at Sooam Biotech.
-It is a lab in South Korea.
+He is a researcher at Sooam Biotech, a laboratory in South Korea.
 Since 2005, Sooam has cloned hundreds of animals.

 The Future of Cloning

-In the U.S., cloning cattle, pigs, and sheep is common.
-It allows farmers to improve the quality of their herd.
+In the U.S. and China, cloning cattle, pigs, and sheep has become common.
+The process allows farmers to improve the quality of their herd.
 Scientists say cloning could also be used to save endangered species from extinction.
-It may even be a way to bring back an extinct animal, like the woolly mammoth.
+And it may even be a way to bring back an extinct animal, like the woolly mammoth.
+All that is needed is well-preserved DNA.
 Researchers at Sooam are working toward that goal.
+“The journey to clone the woolly mammoth is an exciting one,” Wang says.